Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-providers-jdbc-postgresql/README.md

 ![postgresql_design.png](img/postgresql_design.png)

 ## Examples
-For documentation on how to use this package, please refer to [Quickstart:Use Java and JDBC with Azure Database for PostgreSQL][quick_start]
+For documentation on how to use this package, please refer to [Quickstart:Use Java and JDBC with Azure Database for PostgreSQL][quick_start_postgresql]

 ## Troubleshooting
 If you encounter any bugs, please file issues via [Issues](https://github.com/Azure/azure-sdk-for-java/issues).